-In a traditional server architecture, one operating system would be installed on each server, and as such, the software on that machine would be pretty closely linked to the hardware itself.
-Alternatively, when virtualization is deployed, the operating system (or storage solution, application, etc.) is instead abstracted away from the server and relies on an emulated copy hosted in a layer of software, called the hyper-visor.
+A traditional server architecture would install one operating system on each server.
+Additionally, the hardware itself would have a pretty close linkage to the software on that machine.
+Alternatively, when virtualization is deployed, the operating system (or storage solution, application, etc.) is instead abstracted away from the server.
+Then, relies on an emulated copy hosted in a layer of software, called the hypervisor.

 What’s So Great About That?

 Well, before virtualization came about, the direct relationship between a system’s hardware and software was problematic in certain situations.
-For instance, configuring software was a challenge, as was trying to move software to a different hardware solution (like one would have to do when restoring data from a backup).
-Virtualization made it practicable to scale a solution based on current need, with little noticeable effect on the performance of the solution.
+For instance, configuring software was a challenge.
+As was trying to move software to a different hardware solution (like one would have to do when restoring data from a backup).
+Virtualization made it practicable to scale a solution based on current needs.
+Additionally, with little noticeable effect on the performance of the solution.

 What Kinds of Virtualization Are There?

-Network Virtualization – This variety of virtualization simplifies a network by “breaking” it up into smaller, more easily-managed pieces (called “channels”) and assigning these channels and their resources where they are needed at that point in time.
+Network – This variety of virtualization simplifies a network by “breaking” it up into smaller, more easily-managed pieces (called “channels”).
+Then, at that point in time, they allocate these channels and their resources to where they are needed.

-Server Virtualization – As discussed above, this kind of virtualization is used to make a server more useable, as well as generally simpler for a user to understand.
-As a whole, this offers an improved resource for the user, with the ability to increase the server’s capacity in the future.
+Server – As we discussed above, people use this kind of virtualization to make a server more usable.
+As well as generally simpler for a user to understand.
+As a whole, this offers an improved resource for the user.
+Additionally, the ability to increase the server’s capacity in the future.

-Desktop Virtualization – Desktop virtualization is effectively the ability to create a simulated desktop that is hosted in a server, rather than acquiring the device necessary to host an entirely new desktop environment.
-This makes this new “workstation” accessible, securely, in a much more portable manner.
+Desktop– Desktop virtualization is effectively the ability to create a simulated desktop that is hosted on a server.
+Rather than acquiring the device necessary to host an entirely new desktop environment.
+This makes this new “workstation” accessible, securely, and in a much more portable manner.

-Storage Virtualization – Storage area networks have storage virtualization to thank for their existence, as this kind of virtualization is commonly found within them.
+Storage – Storage area networks have storage virtualization to thank for their existence.
+They commonly incorporate this kind of virtualization.
 This variety pools the storage capabilities from multiple physical solutions into a unified, managed, “single” virtualized space.

-Data Virtualization – By abstracting things like location, format, and performance from a data set, this data set is able to be assigned broader access.
+Data– By abstracting things like location, format, and performance from a data set, it becomes possible to assign broader access to the data set.

-Application Virtualization – By removing an application from the operating system through abstraction, the use of the application is no longer dependent on its compatibility with the operating system of the device in question.
+Application– Remove an application from the operating system through abstraction.
+Then, the use of the application is no longer dependent on its compatibility with the operating system of the device in question.

 If you’re interested in exploring how your company can leverage virtualization further, reach out to the pros at WheelHouse IT by calling (877) 771-2384.